05michaelallen/michmap/README.md

 - per-pixel reflectances are calculated as averages of unmasked pixels.
 - we use the [LEDAPS](https://daac.ornl.gov/MODELS/guides/LEDAPS_V2.html) and [LaSRC](https://www.usgs.gov/media/files/landsat-8-collection-1-land-surface-reflectance-code-product-guide) recommended cutoffs from the ATB documents*.

-  For LT05: AOD < 0.3, mask all cloud and cloud shadow For LC08: Aerosol < High, mask all cloud and cloud shadow
+> For LT05: AOD < 0.3, mask all cloud and cloud shadow
+> For LC08: Aerosol < High, mask all cloud and cloud shadow

+### Notes

 *We did some sensitivity testing and these values appear appropriate in most cases.
 We do see occasional aerosol and thin cloud intrusion.
 These are the best values we found to optimize cloud detection vs. false positives (e.g., bright urban cover, sand, etc.).